citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 ## Activation

-This CCIP will be voted on using a vote contract that adheres to CCIP-011[^tbd] using the last two active cycles from when the contract is deployed.
+This CCIP will be voted on using a vote contract that adheres to CCIP-011[^8] using the last two active cycles from when the contract is deployed.

 ## Reference Implementations

 TODO: add vote contract

 TODO: add new contract links

 ## Footnotes

-TODO: update footnote links before merge

 [^1]: https://github.com/citycoins/governance/blob/feat/stabilize-protocol/ccips/ccip-012/ccip-012-stabilize-emissions-and-treasuries.md
 [^2]: https://github.com/citycoins/contracts/compare/v1.0.0..v1.0.1#diff-e37948ac92ea9a8244dbe686a6e9d703310071e2f9a876462a3ebd68e6ea0640